YU-Zhejian/IBI-ICA-G6/Formative.md

 * How to interactive with Git, locally and remotely.
 * How to make posters under Adobe Photoshop.

+The functions we need are as follows:
+* Regular expressions
+* if loops
+* for loops
 ## The Git Workflow

 Our Git workflow is modelled after the centralized workflow (Chacon, S. and Straub, B., 2018).
 Just pull-edit-stage-commit-push to the master branch.